Telenovela: Philippines

+Portugal

 The first Portuguese telenovela was Vila Faia, in 1982.
 Throughout the 1980s and 1990s, almost all Portuguese telenovelas were broadcast by RTP.
 However, since the start of the 21st century, TVI has emerged as the most prolific broadcaster of Portuguese telenovelas.
 Morangos com Açúcar, one of its most successful telenovelas, lasted for nine seasons.
 SIC, which usually imported telenovelas from Brazil's Rede Globo, has also started to produce its own telenovelas.
 Portuguese telenovelas have since exceeded telenovelas from neighboring Spain in terms of international popularity by the 2010s.
 In 2010, Portugal won the first Emmy for a Telenovela, with Meu Amor ("My Love").
 In 2011, Portugal won its second consecutive International Emmy for a Telenovela with Laços de Sangue ("Blood Ties").
 Portugal also sells telenovelas to Eastern Europe and America.